<> <> <> <>

 How is a receding hairline diagnosed?

-Officially, a receding hairline is diagnosed by a medical professional and it usually includes questions around family history, lifestyle factors and age.
+Officially, a receding hairline is diagnosed by a medical professional.
+The diagnosis process usually includes questions about family history, lifestyle factors, and age.

-Pilot practitioners can diagnose a receding hairline via our online assessment, which is an online consult that you can complete when is convenient for you.
+Pilot practitioners can diagnose a receding hairline via our online assessment, which you can complete when is convenient for you.

 And, there's no need for any potentially awkward face-to-face conversations with your doctor.
 We understand how difficult it can be to talk about hair loss, so we make sure this process is as easy as possible.